 - A press release on asteroid 1998 QE2 I wrote was picked up by several news organizations, including the Huffington Post, Space.com, NBC News Cosmic Log, Discovery Magazine, Universe Today, Scientific American, among others

-- Arecibo Planetary Radar looks at asteroids that safely pass the Earth
+- Arecibo Planetary Radar looks at asteroids that safely pass the Earth – guest post for SRI International

 - Citizen astronomers discover alien planet around four suns